 Buy Dandelion Plant Grower Direct from Tennesee Wholesale Nursery and Save!

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Dandelion Plant - Taraxacum Officinale

-Dandelion Plant - These are commonly considered weeds but the Dandelion plant has many soothing and medicinal properties.
-The Dandelion is commonly brewed into teas and is used for intestinal relief in conditions such as upset stomach, constipation and loss of appetite.
-The tea has calming properties and many people also add the leaves of the plant to salads.
+Dandelion Plant - These are commonly considered weeds, but the Dandelion plant has many soothing and medicinal properties.
+The Dandelion is widely brewed into teas and is used for intestinal relief in conditions such as upset stomach, constipation, and loss of appetite.
+The tea has calming properties, and many people also add the leaves of the plant to salads.
 Dandelion plants freely grow in most backyards and lawns.
 They have a deep root structure and a yellow flower.